bharathiIT90/Gorgeous-Shoppe/README.md

 ## Introduction

 A full stack online shopping web application which allows user to select their desired product, make payment and checkout.
-When the user logs into the application, they are able to choose the products from a list of products.
-The products are grouped according to various categories.
-The user is allowed to apply filters and make their selection.
-The application allows both guest user and registered user for checking out.
-The user also has freedom to choose a product from various options under each product.
+When the user logs into the application, they are able to choose the products from a list of recommended and featured products.
+The application also gives the priviledge to select from related products to make search process easier.
+The products are grouped according to various categories and the user can apply filters and make their selection.
+The application also implements product variations for each product.The application allows both guest user and registered user for checking out.
+There are two payment option provided- Paypal and credit card.

 ## Features
 ### Current Features